RKBeaver/DiagnosticTools/IncylinderPressureWaveformComparator/README.md

 Channel B = Crankshaft Flywheel Pickup Signal.

 The number of crankteeth is defined in the first section of the script.
+The script will not work with a n+1 tooth arrangement, ie the crankshaft pickup signal must not contain a missing tooth.